 EDUC_O 431 (6) Developing a Pedagogical Stance

 Foundational pedagogical knowledge and practice explored through seminars, colloquia and site-based learning where teacher candidates develop their practice and understandings related to diversity, literacies, numeracy and learning theories.
 Pass/Fail.
-Prerequisite: EDUC 403.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 436 (5) Developing Curricular Vision for a Democratic Society: Educational Purposes, Policies, and Practices, Part I

 Examines the nature of curriculum focusing on the humanities and languages.
 Opportunities and challenges of developing curriculum for schooling are considered within contemporary political, legal, moral, administrative, and policy contexts.
 Pass/Fail.
-Prerequisite: All of EDUC 431, EDUC 440.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 437 (5) Developing Curricular Vision for a Democratic Society: Educational Purposes, Policies, and Practices, Part 2

 Invites students to consider ways of embodying interdisciplinary learning in an advanced democracy focusing on the disciplines of Science, Technology, Engineering, Arts, and Mathematics.
 The roles of inquiry, critical reflection, creativity and innovation in teaching and learning will be foregrounded.
 Pass/Fail.
-Prerequisite: EDUC 441.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 438 (4) Educating for the Whole Person

-Teaching and learning theory and practice relating to a holistic approach to well-being.
+Teaching and learning theory and practice relating to a holistic approach to wellbeing.
 Examining and interpreting the research on philosophical, psychological, physiological and political aspects of wellbeing.
 Pass/Fail.
-Prerequisite: EDUC 441.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 440 (3) Field Experience: Literacies and Numeracies in Action

 Foundational pedagogical knowledge and practice will be explored through school-based inquiry.
 With a focus on literacies and numeracies in action, teacher candidates will work with mentor teachers in weekly school visits and then complete a minor practicum.
 Mentor teachers will take the lead in planning and curriculum enactment while the teacher candidate observes, works with individuals or small groups, and conducts teaching responsibilities as deemed fitting.
 Pass/Fail.
-Prerequisite: Restricted to students in the Bachelor of Education Program Corequisite: All of EDUC 403, EDUC 431.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 441 (5) Field Experience: Formative Practicum

 Working collaboratively in a school context, mentor teachers and teacher candidates co-plan, co-teach and co-assess.
 Insight into the significance of personal practical knowledge by engaging in dialogue, observation, and reflection concerning why the mentor teacher orients practices in particular ways, using specific strategies, resources, and lesson sequences.
 Pass/Fail.
-Prerequisite: All of EDUC 440, EDUC 431.
-Corequisite: EDUC 436.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 442 (5) Community Field Experience

-Alternate field experience to broaden the teacher candidate?s concept of educational spaces and opportunities.
+Alternate field experience to broaden the teacher candidate's concept of educational spaces and opportunities.
 Pass/Fail.
-Prerequisite: EDUC 441.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 444 (15) Field Experience: Final Practicum/Internship

 Extended immersion in a school community, co-planning/co-teaching/co-assessing with mentors and other colleagues and, with demonstrated competency, assume the lead in planning and curricular enactment with the support of mentor teachers.
 Pass/Fail.
-Prerequisite: EDUC 438, 6 credits of electives or equivalent approved by the Faculty of Education.
+Prerequisite: Restricted to students in the Bachelor of Education Program.

 EDUC_O 462 (1-12) Special Topics in Education

 With the consent of the Faculty of Education, this course may be taken by upgrading or continuing students who wish to undertake further studies in special areas of curricula.
+Restricted to students with at least third-year standing or enrolled in one of the following programs: Bachelor of Education, Diploma or Certificate in Interdisciplinary Studies in Contemporary Education, Certificate in Teaching English and Additional Languages.
 Pass/Fail.

 EDUC_O 500 (3) Research Methodology in Education Part I